© 2025 All Rights reserved WUSF

 AAA spokesperson Mike Jenkins holds two helmets during a press conference at the University of South Florida to raise awareness about the importance of proper gear on Thursday, Sept.
 18, 2025.

-AAA and local law enforcement joined at USF's Tampa campus on Thursday to raise awareness about the danger of E-bikes, E-scooters and E-skateboards.
+AAA and local law enforcement joined at USF's Tampa campus on Thursday to raise awareness about the danger of e-bikes, e-scooters and e-skateboards.

 University students around Florida zip through campuses on electric bikes, scooters and skateboards.
 But with their increased popularity, there’s also been a spike in accidents.

-To raise awareness about the dangers of micro-mobility, AAA and local law enforcement held a joint press conference at USF on Thursday.
+To raise awareness about the dangers of micromobility, AAA and local law enforcement held a joint press conference at USF on Thursday.
 Next to the podium was a table where bright yellow vests and helmets surrounded a photo of Lynch.

-Micro-mobility riders are more exposed to possible injury due to the lack of protection on scooters, skateboards and bikes.
+Micromobility riders are more exposed to possible injury due to the lack of protection on scooters, skateboards and bikes.
 Riders also often don’t have proper gear.

-“Not everybody’s wearing the right helmet,” said Dr. Jose Diaz, the trauma medical director at Tampa General Hospital.
-“So if you’re going 50 miles an hour on an E-bike and you’re wearing a bicycle helmet and fall and hit your head, it is possible you may have an injury that is worse off because you’re not wearing the right helmet.”
+“Not everybody’s wearing the right helmet,” said Dr. Jose Diaz, trauma medical director at Tampa General Hospital.
+“So if you’re going 50 miles an hour on an e-bike and you’re wearing a bicycle helmet and fall and hit your head, it is possible you may have an injury that is worse off because you’re not wearing the right helmet.”

 A group of people, including a police officer and a doctor, take a photo.
 The man in the center holds a plaque.